Skip to main content

 export default function EmailLogin() {

-const { passwordLogin } = useKeybanAuth();
+const { signIn, isLoading } = useKeybanAuth();

 const handleLogin = async () => {

-await passwordLogin({
+await signIn({

 usernameInputName: "email",